CO-Project/MIPS32Simulator/README.md

 ### Simulator Class :
 The Simulator class creates objects of Register, DataSegment, Memory, Pareser and Processor classes.
 It invokes the functions on these objects and executes the program.

+### Cache Class:
+The Cache class is used to check if the required data is present in it before going to the Memory.
+If the required data is present in the Cache object, we can access it from it without going to Memory.
+If it is not present in it, then we fetch the data from the Memory and store it in the Cache object.
+Our simulator supports two levels of caches and it implements the Least Recently Used(LRU) cache replacement policy.